QualiTorque/torque-validate-blueprints/README.md

 ## Validate all blueprints

-If we want to validate all blueprints, we first need to checkout a repo and then run validation
+To validate all the blueprints, we first need to checkout the files and then run the validation

 ```yaml
 name: Validation